-This section describes the various settings which are possible for color backgrounds used on the M/E banks or DSK block.
+This section describes the various settings which are possible for color backgrounds used on the M/E and PGM/PST banks.

-The M/E banks and the DSK block have dedicated color matte generators for producing color backgrounds, which can then be used in creating video effects.
+The M/E and PGM/PST banks have dedicated color matte generators for producing color backgrounds, which can then be used in creating video effects.